 ON THE CAMPAIGN TRAIL

 APPG of MPs for Dark Skies

-The All-Party Parliamentary Dark Skies Group of MPs has a new co-chairman, alongside Astronomer Royal Lord Martin Rees.
-He is Peter Bottomley MP, who has long been interested in astronomy.
+The UK Dark Skies Partnership and many other bodies and individuals continue to work with the All-Party Parliamentary Dark Skies Group of MPs and its new co-chairman, Peter Bottomley MP, working alongside Astronomer Royal Lord Martin Rees.
 At a recent meeting in Cambridge Lord Rees assured the CfDS that the APPG goes on with vigour and always seeks opportunities to make the case for better regulation of light pollution.

 Energy prices bite

-Interesting to see that some smaller football venues, for example Didcot Town FC and Mansfield FC, are debating changing fixtures to avoid using floodlights.
-A survey carried out by Fair Game, a football reform group, states that that 63% of 40 clubs polled - including 12 English Football League teams - said they would consider
+More and more football venues, for example Didcot Town FC and Mansfield FC, are debating changing fixtures to avoid using floodlights.
+A survey carried out by Fair Game, a football reform group, states that that 63% of 40 clubs polled - including 12 English Football League teams - said they would consider earlier starts to matches to

-earlier starts to matches to save money.
+save money.
 In the survey clubs rated their concern about the cost-of-living crisis at 7 out of 10, rising to more than 8 out of 10 among League Two teams (Guardian).

 White light - not right

-One of the CfDS' most valued correspondents is statistician Dr Paul Marchant, formerly of LICAMM, University of Leeds.
-The conclusion of his recent paper (July 2022), in collaboration with Paul Norman (University of Leeds), To determine if changing to white light street lamps improves road safety is that "It remains an open question whether relighting with white light gives any improvement (or detriment) to road safety".
+A reminder that one of the CfDS' most valued correspondents and advisors. statistician Dr Paul Marchant, formerly of LICAMM, University of Leeds has published a recent paper, in collaboration with Paul Norman (University of Leeds): "To determine if changing to white light street lamps improves road safety" They conclude that "It remains an open question whether relighting with white light gives any improvement (or detriment) to road safety".
 Details of this intensive and reasoned study are at link.springer.com/article/10.1007/s12061-022-09468-w

 DARK SKIES AROUND THE WORLD

 Recent correspondence to the CfDS has come from Australia, Austria, Canada, France, Germany, Hong Kong, Italy, Ireland, Malta, Saudi Arabia, Slovenia, Turkey, the USA.

 Hong Kong: